Academic Year 2024-25

 The death or suicide of a student can have a profound, wide-reaching effect on the campus community.
 A standard, postvention protocol for responding to a student death provides support for the grief response of those impacted, helps to restore stability to the campus environment, and, in the case of suicide, can potentially mitigate the risk of additional suicide attempts, completions, or suicide clusters.

-It is vital that individuals in the campus community receive grief counseling, crisis response, information about grief, loss, suicide, and available counseling/crisis resources.
 Everyone responds differently to a loss, and many internalize their feelings and reactions and can appear “fine.”
-It’s important to have this information to facilitate the grieving process, let students know their available options, and curtail any crises or suicides that may stem from the initial death.
+Postvention response helps to facilitate the grieving process, lets students know their available options for support, and aims to minimize the risk of any crises or suicides that may stem from the initial death.
 Also, it lets the community know that MSU is supportive of them during this time, even if they choose not to utilize the services offered.
-This plan provides a protocol for responding sensitively, respectfully, and systematically in the wake of a student death or suicide.
+This Postvention Plan outlines the university response to a student death or suicide to ensure the response is sensitive, consistent, respectful, and systemic.

 Campus Response